 11. Something you wish people knew about your grief.

-Your probably going to forget about ‘What’s Your Grief’ if you don’t bookmark us now.
-The most reliable to way to follow along is to subscribe to receive e-mails straight to your inbox.
+You're probably going to forget about 'What's Your Grief' if you don't bookmark us now.
+The most reliable way to follow along is to subscribe to receive e-mails straight to your inbox.

 After writing online articles for What’s Your Grief